 If not, let’s look at some of the amazing benefits to start ditching your favorite cardio machine and start picking up some dumbbells.

-Weight Lifting For Women – 21 Reasons Every Woman Should Start Lifting Heavy Weights
+21 Reasons Every Woman Should Start Lifting Heavy Weights

 1. After-Burn Effect = More Calories Burned

-You know what amazes me?
+Do you know what amazes me?

 That’s all well and good but there’s a problem.

 On the other hand, there are several studies that have confirmed that your metabolic rate increases up to 36 hours post weight training workout.
 This means that even after you are done working out, you’ll still have an after-burn effect.
-Which means you are still burning fat even long after you are done working out.
+Which means you are still burning fat long after you are done working out.

 2. Burn More Fat When Compared To Cardio

-It’s one thing to burn calories but its another thing to BURN FAT.
+It’s one thing to burn calories but it’s another thing to BURN FAT.

 Your sole objective when losing weight is to ensure that you are burning fat.
 When you incorporate a weight lifting program it ensures that you maintain your muscle mass and keep your metabolic rate elevated.
 In doing so, it ensures that the weight lost comes from fat and not your muscle tissues.